 Upper Whiskey Creek Restoration

 The Upper Whiskey Creek property is privately owned and is located approximately 6 miles northeast of Silver City.
 The project area is approximately 42 acres with 0.82 acres of ponds and dirt tanks.
 The property is within the 2,000-acre Whiskey Creek watershed.
 This project would create wetland ponds, clean out and excavate dirt tanks, remove invasive vegetation and plant native riparian/wetland vegetation, perform earthwork to prevent erosion, and restore surface water hydrology to benefit wildlife and wildlife habitat.
-The project will be implemented soon after a cooperative agreement is finalized between the Trustees and the proponents of the project.
+The project will be implemented in the spring of 2019.